licj1/data_challenge-unsupervised_anomaly_detection/README.md

 This exercice was presented as a data challenge competition during my Post Master program in Big Data at Télécom Paris.
 I ranked 2nd out of 51 participants.

-The notebook has been redacted in french but you can find the corresponding english article in my portfolio here : https://antonindurieux.github.io/portfolio/1_accelerometer_anomaly_detection/, under a beautiful presentation and with some interactive visualizations.
+The notebook has been redacted in french but you can find the corresponding english article in my portfolio here : https://antonindurieux.github.io/portfolio/2_accelerometer_anomaly_detection/.

 ## Usage